bkudaimi/Project-Portfolio/README.md

 Application_ReturningWeather: This application returns current weather data for any location specified by the user.

-Application_SortingBiologicalData: This application sorts data in chromatography files specified by the user and outputs the data as graphs of protein concentration over time.
+Application_SortingBiologicalData: This application sorts data in HPLC files specified by the user and outputs the data as graphs of protein concentration per sample over time.

 ExecutiveSummary_PRCampaign: This summary presents a proposal to executives of an airline to adopt a PR campaign that would alleviate negative press caused by a crash.